sandraroy3/IS-601-Midterm/readme.md

 - Reading and writing calculation history to and from CSV files.
 - Managing and manipulating the calculation history with a DataFrame for easy access and storage.
+- Proper handling of timestamps and error messages in the history DataFrame.

 ### Design Patterns for Scalable Architecture